Key Takeaways

 Is working longer always less productive?

-Beyond the ultradian drop-off point and into prefrontal depletion, yes — output quality degrades faster than output volume increases.
-Deliberate practice research found that elite performers in multiple domains sustained approximately four hours of focused, high-quality work per day.
+Beyond the ultradian drop-off point and into prefrontal depletion, yes: output quality degrades faster than output volume increases.
+Research on deliberate practice found that elite performers in multiple domains sustained approximately four hours of focused, high-quality work per day.
 Additional hours produced lower-quality output and increased recovery requirements.
-The highest-performing individuals in cognitively demanding domains often work fewer hours — but those hours are better aligned with their neural energy windows.
+The highest-performing individuals in cognitively demanding domains often work fewer hours, but those hours are better aligned with their neural energy windows.

 From Reading to Rewiring